-Virtual School Kent is a Local Authority Champion for three cohorts of children and young people, Children in Care (CIC), Previously Looked After Children (PLAC) and Ever6 Children with a Social Worker (ever6CWSW).
-These three cohorts are more likely to have faced Adverse Childhood Experiences, and have difficulties associated with trauma and attachment.
+Virtual School Kent is a Local Authority Champion for four cohorts of children and young people, Children in Care (CIC), Previously Looked After Children (PLAC), Ever6 Children with a Social Worker (ever6CWSW) and Children living in Kinship Care.
+These cohorts are more likely to have faced Adverse Childhood Experiences, and have difficulties associated with trauma and attachment.
 While we hope you will use the resources, activities and suggestions in this guide to provide additional support to children and young people in these cohorts you will likely find many of the approaches listed here useful for other vulnerable groups.